-- Associate Members may not vote at General Meetings of the Church. - Associate Members may not hold the office of Elder or Deacon or of Chairman, Secretary, or Treasurer of any committee of the Church.
+- Associate Members may not vote at General Meetings of the Church. - Associate Members may not hold the office of Elder or Deacon or of Chairman, of any subcommittee of the Church Council.

 7.1.3.
 Absent Members

 Absent membership is intended for Members who are unable to attend the Sunday worship service of the Church at least once per month for a period exceeding six months.